Linear95/APO/README.md

 ## Base RM Training

+We build our RM on the pretrained LLaMA-7B ([`decapoda-research/llama-7b-hf`](https://huggingface.co/decapoda-research/llama-7b-hf)).
 To train the base RM for rejection sampling, use the following command:

 ```bash
 REPO_DIR=<path_to_this_repo>